Professor Way Kuo

-Professor Kuo is a Member of the US National Academy of Engineering and Academia Sinica in Taiwan, a Foreign Member of the Chinese Academy of Engineering, and a Foreign Member of the Russian Academy of Engineering, elected in 2000, 2002, 2007, and 2014, respectively.
+Professor Kuo is a Member of the US National Academy of Engineering and Academia Sinica in Taiwan, a Foreign Member of the Chinese Academy of Engineering and the Russian Academy of Engineering, and an International Fellow of the Canadian Academy of Engineering, elected in 2000, 2002, 2007, 2014, and 2021, respectively.

 A pioneer in reliability research of systems at their infant stage, Professor Kuo is renowned for his work in designing the reliability of electronics systems and nuclear energy, and has made breakthroughs in nano-reliability research.
 As such, he is elected to the US National Academy of Engineering at a young age.
-He is also a founding member of the Academy of Sciences of Hong Kong and a senior fellow of the Institute for Advanced Study at CityU.
+He is also a founding member of The Hong Kong Academy of Sciences and a senior fellow of the Institute for Advanced Study at CityU.

 Before joining CityU, Professor Kuo was University Distinguished Professor, Dean of Engineering at the University of Tennessee (UT), and was a member of the senior management team at Oak Ridge National Laboratory, US Department of Energy.
 During his tenure at UT from 2003 to 2008, there was a marked increase in funds raised through the development of industry and alumni contacts.